City-of-Helsinki/drupal-helfi-platform/public/themes/custom/hdbt_subtheme/README.md

 - `nvm use` : Install and use the correct version of Node.
 - `npm i` : As stated above; Install dependencies and link local packages.

+Related files.
+- `.nvmrc` : Defines the node version used to compile the theme.
+- `package.json and package-lock.json` : Defines the node modules for compiling the theme.
+- `postcss.config.js and postcss.plugins.js` : Configurations for the postcss-tool that is run when the theme is built.
+  You can read more about the tool here: https://postcss.org/
+- `webpack.config.js` : Configuration file for the webpack-tool that is used to actually build the theme.
+Similar tool to Gulp or Grunt.
+Usually if there is something wrong with the compiled theme files the culprit can be found here.
+- `webpack.svgToSprite.js` : This file is used to create a sprite of all the icons used on the site.
+It gets all the icons from the src-folder, compiles them into a sprite under `dist/icons` and also creates a css-file where the icons are referenced called _hdbt-icons.css_.

 Start SCSS/JS watcher by running

     npm run dev